team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/pomegranate.md

 | Weed control | Mulching helps suppress weeds.
 Hand-pulling or hoeing can also be used |

 ## Harvesting:
-<update>Harvesting occurs 5-6 months after flowering in Sri Lanka, typically from October to January</update>
+<update>Harvesting occurs 5-7 months after flowering in Sri Lanka, typically from October to January</update>

 ## Curing:
-Pomegranates should be cured at room temperature for about a week to improve their flavor and texture.
+<update>Pomegranates should be cured at room temperature for about a week to improve their flavor and texture.</update>

 ## Storage
 <update>Store pomegranates in a cool, dry place for up to two weeks in Sri Lanka's climate.
 They can be stored in the refrigerator for up to one month.</update>

 ## Protecting your plants
 ### Pest control
+**Pest type:**
+Not much affected by pests.
+Occasional pests include butterfly, thrips, scale, mealy bugs, and whiteflies
-**Pest type:** <update>In Sri Lanka, common pests include fruit flies, aphids, and fruit borers</update>
+<update>In Sri Lanka, common pests include fruit flies, aphids, and fruit borers</update>
-**Symptoms:** Holes in leaves or fruit, sticky honeydew on leaves, premature fruit drop **Control method:** <update>Use neem oil, pheromone traps for fruit flies, and maintain orchard hygiene.
+**Symptoms:** <update>Holes in leaves or fruit, sticky honeydew on leaves, premature fruit drop</update>
+**Control method:** <update>Use neem oil, pheromone traps for fruit flies, and maintain orchard hygiene.
 Implement integrated pest management practices</update>

 ### Disease Control